What happens to someone's debts when they die?

 Key takeaways

-Family members do not inherit the deceased’s debts unless they had a joint financial product or they were a loan guarantee
+Family members do not inherit the deceased’s debts unless they had a joint financial product – or acted as a guarantor on a loan

 Life insurance policies can be used to pay off unpaid debts after death, usually in this order: secured debts, then priority debts, and finally unsecured debts

-Individual debts are settled from the estate, and remaining debts may be written off if funds are insufficient
+Individual debts are usually settled from the estate, and remaining debts may be written off – if funds are insufficient

 What happens to your debt when you die?

-When a person dies, all their assets, including money, savings, investments, property and debt become part of what is known as their estate.
-The responsibility for managing the estate is transferred to an executor.
+When a person dies, all their assets, including money, savings, investments, property and debt is taken into account as part of their estate.
+Responsibility for managing the estate is transferred to an executor.

-This person is often named in the deceased's will and can be a friend, relative, or solicitor.
-If they didn’t make a will, and around half of us never do, an administrator will be appointed to do it instead.
+An executor is usually named in the deceased's will and can be a friend, relative, or solicitor.
+If there is no valid will, an administrator is appointed to carry out a similar role.

 Who pays your debt when you die?

 It is a common misconception that families or friends inherit the debt of the deceased.
-However, this is not the case unless there was a joint loan or agreement in place, or if someone provided a loan guarantee.
+However, this is not the case unless there was a joint loan or agreement in place, or if someone acted as a guarantor on a loan.

-If you have signed a loan guarantee – when you make a formal, signed promise to be personally liable for someone’s debt if that person can no longer repay it – you will be liable for that debt if the person you have guaranteed dies.
+If you have signed a loan guarantee – you make a formal, signed promise to be personally liable for someone’s debt if that person can no longer repay it.
+This means you could be liable for any outstanding debt if the borrower dies.

 How to pay off debts after death

-Dealing with a deceased person's debts can be overwhelming, but the following list can help you to get started:
+Dealing with the debts of a deceased person can be overwhelming, but the following list can help you to get started:

 1. Notify creditors

-The first step is to inform anyone the deceased owed money to (otherwise known as their creditors) of the death.
-They are required to provide a full statement of the outstanding debt.
+The first step is to inform anyone the deceased owed money to (otherwise known as their creditors) that the person has died.
+Creditors are required to provide a full statement of the outstanding debt.

 Executors should be given time to organise the estate, and regular repayments should cease once the death is reported.
 For joint debts, the deceased's name can be removed.